quimpm/dist_comp4/README.md

 some months and the 95% of the 2^48 seeds checked, they found the seed of the world that they were searching.
 This part will be further commented as it is the most interesting for us.

+## Advantages and Disadvantages
+#### Advantages:
+* It makes big computation problems a lot more easy to solve that by a unic computer.
+* It helps research teams that don't have the money and resources to get a supercomputer to make big computations.
+* It's descentralized, so we don't have problems with space or location of big computers to make the work.
+* It's so easy to help and contrivute to one of these projects, it can be done from our home computers.
+* It has unlimited power, while more volunteers, faster is the computation.

+#### Disadvantages:
+* As it is computed by different volunteer computers, those will have a different power and performance, depending on the specifications of the computer and also if the volunteers are using it while doing the computations.
+This means that the computation work needs to have a lot of redundancy in orther to be able for all volunteers to help in some way.
+* Also, it can happen that in the middle of a computation work beeing done in a volnuteer computer, the volunteer closes the conection with the server or turns off the computer.
+Halting or even loosing all the computation made.
+* Also it can happen that no volunteers are added to the network.
+Without volunteers, thers no computational power so it's a big handicap when starting a new or less known project.

+## Conclusions
+We ended concluding that this kind of distributed systems are a big solution to make big computations with a very low cost.
+If we talk about big networks like Roseta@home, that is based in BOINC and it has the amount of 2,918,435 processing units, we can see the amount of power this kind of network can provide.
+And almost with no cost, only the cost handled by every volunteer and de mantainment of the system made by the publishers/researchers.
+Even this system has his years, it still works really well, and with the increse of the technology in our lives comes implicitly comes the increase of possible processing units on a distributed network.